Willowbrook State School: Scandals and abuses

-By 1965, Willowbrook housed over 6,000 intellectually disabled people despite having a maximum capacity of 4,000.
-US Senator Robert F. Kennedy toured the institution in 1965 and proclaimed that individuals in the overcrowded facility were "living in filth and dirt, their clothing in rags, in rooms less comfortable and cheerful than the cages in which we put animals in a zoo" and offered a series of recommendations for improving conditions.
+By 1965, Willowbrook housed over 6,000 intellectually disabled people, despite having a maximum capacity of 4,000.
+US Senator Robert F. Kennedy toured the institution in 1965 and proclaimed that individuals in the overcrowded facility were "living in filth and dirt, their clothing in rags, in rooms less comfortable and cheerful than the cages in which we put animals in a zoo", and he offered a series of recommendations for improving conditions.
 Although the hepatitis study had been discontinued, the residential school's reputation was that of a warehouse for New York City's mentally disabled people, many of whom were presumably abandoned there by their families, foster care agencies, or other systems designed to care for them.
 Donna J. Stone, an advocate for mentally disabled children and victims of child abuse, gained access to the school by posing as a recent social work graduate.
 She then shared her observations with members of the press.

 A series of articles in local newspapers, including the Staten Island Advance and the Staten Island Register, described the crowded, filthy living conditions at Willowbrook, and the negligent treatment of some of its residents.
-Jane Kurtin was the first reporter to write a story about Willowbrook State School after she visited Willowbrook in order to cover a demonstration that social workers and parents of the residents had organized.
-Kurtin wanted to get inside the buildings, and social workers Elizabeth Lee and Ira Fisher brought her inside.
+Jane Kurtin was the first reporter to write a story about Willowbrook State School after she visited it in order to cover a demonstration that social workers and parents of the residents had organized.

-Shortly thereafter, in early 1972, Geraldo Rivera, then an investigative reporter for WABC-TV in New York, conducted a series of investigations at Willowbrook uncovering a host of deplorable conditions, including overcrowding, inadequate sanitary facilities, and physical and sexual abuse of residents by members of the school's staff.
-Rivera then visited several facilities in California.
-While the conditions in the California facilities were found to have been significantly improved, the conditions at Willowbrook remained neglectful.
-The exposé, entitled Willowbrook: The Last Great Disgrace, garnered national attention and won a Peabody Award for Rivera.
+In early 1972, Geraldo Rivera, then an investigative reporter for WABC-TV in New York, conducted a series of investigations at Willowbrook, uncovering a host of deplorable conditions, including overcrowding, inadequate sanitary facilities, and physical and sexual abuse of residents by members of the school's staff.
+The exposé, titled "Willowbrook: The Last Great Disgrace", garnered national attention and won Rivera a Peabody Award.
 Rivera later appeared on the nationally televised Dick Cavett Show with film of patients at the school.
-As a result of the overcrowding and inhumane conditions, a class-action lawsuit was filed against the State of New York by the parents of 5,000 residents of Willowbrook in federal court on March 17, 1972.
+As a result, a class-action lawsuit was filed against the State of New York by the parents of 5,000 residents of Willowbrook in federal court on March 17, 1972.
 This was known as New York ARC v.
 Rockefeller.
-Elizabeth Lee's employment was terminated in 1972 as a result of her activism with the parents.